-As of 6th April 2012 all UK residents aged 18 or over can invest up to a maximum £11,280 in a Stocks and Shares ISA.
+As of 1st July 2014 all UK residents aged 18 or over can invest up to a maximum £15,000 in to an ISA (NISA or New ISA).

 The new Junior ISA became available on 1st November 2011 and is available to all children under the age of 18 that were ineligible for a Child Trust Fund.

 The contribution limit is £4,000 as of 1st July 2014.